 KIPO also joined the National Digital Science Library.
 The Korea Advanced Institute of Science and Technology provides access to academic theses and scientific journals of 395 domestic libraries and information centers.

 Information services available to the public (including computerized services and search files contained in libraries remote from your Office and patent information posted by your Office on the World Wide Web)

 e-Patent Portal System

-	For online registration and e-filing, applicants can make requests for applicant codes each and the use of electronic documents at once in order to get digital signatures and codes via the Internet.
+For online registration and e-filing, applicants can make requests by applicant codes and the use of electronic documents at once in order to get digital signatures and codes via the Internet.
 At this time, KIPO encourages the widespread use of digital signatures by authorized organizations.
 With the applicant code and digital signature, they can file all kinds of intellectual property online with the ease of sending e-mail.
 Also, they can change their own personal information on KIPO’s web site.

-	They can pay their fees through Internet banking, and they are informed of the legal status of their applications by e-mail and SMS (Short Message Service).
+Applicants can pay their fees through Internet banking, and they are informed of the legal status of their applications by e-mail and SMS (Short Message Service).